Mult Scler Relat Disord. 2018 Jan;19:153-60.

 The first article published by MS in the 21st Century in 2013 was a public statement on what they think MS care should look like in the future.
 The publication was created after three phases of discussions, during which the steering group envisaged that MS care should include full access to personalised treatment, with reimbursement, to achieve freedom from disease.

-MS in the 21st Century is also proud to have published 5 posters to date at international scientific congresses, with a number of them having been nominated for or received awards.
-The posters below include data generated by the group on perceptions of unmet needs in MS and international distribution of educational resources for MS patients.
+MS in the 21st Century is also proud to have published 7 original posters to date at international scientific congresses, with a number of them having been nominated for, or received, awards.
+The posters listed below include data generated by the group on perceptions of unmet needs in MS and international distribution of educational resources for MS patients.

 Dealing with a diagnosis of MS; are patients well prepared?